TritonDataCenter/sdc-docker/docs/api/commands/inspect.md

     Return low-level information on a container or image

-      -f, --format=""    Format the output using the given go template
+      -f, --format=""            Format the output using the given go template --type=container|image     Return JSON for specified type, permissible values are "image" or "container"

 By default, this will render all results in a JSON array.
 If a format is specified, the given template will be executed for each result.